 Diversity at UB is defined as differences based on race, class, ethnicity, religion, gender, age, sexual orientation, marital status, disability, political affiliation and national origin.
-The goal of the Diversity and Culture Center is not to make everyone the same, but to promote recognition and appreciation of the different cultural threads that make up the UB campus community.
+The goal of Diversity and International Services is not to make everyone the same, but to promote recognition and appreciation of the different cultural threads that make up the UB campus community.

-2. What services are provided by the Diversity and Culture Center?
+2. What services are provided by Diversity and International Services?

 Program initiatives and services include: